dtrog/emergent-alignment-experiments/README.md

 ## Configuration Files

 -   **`system_prompts.json`**
-    Defines the system message, assigning "Atlantis" its role as co-creator and steward.
+    Defines the system message, assigning "Atlantis" its role as co-creator and semantic steward.

 -   **`prompts.json`**
     Contains the 20 primary session prompts that explicitly ask the model to perform a task and generate an artifact.